RyanBabij/WorldSim/README.md

 Make sure you set the PATH for the current user.
 You should be able to call clang++ from this point.
 The PATH should be something like C:\Program Files\LLVM\bin

-NOTE: LLVM Clang doesn't come with the basic libstdc++ libraries.
-The best way to deal with this is to also install MingW g++ and let it use those libraries.
+NOTE: LLVM Clang is not a complete port and doesn't come with the basic libstdc++ libraries.
+Normally it searches for Visual Studio's libraries to compile, however in my case I use MingW-W64.

+If you're getting some "unable to find a Visual Studio installation" error I think you bypass this by specifying a target platform, for example: clang++ -target i686-pc-windows-gnu Driver.cpp

 6. g++